What’s the Best Carpet for Kids?

 There are 2 major concerns about carpeting and small children – VOCs and trapped allergens.
 Both can be harmful to children, asthma sufferers, people with allergies, the elderly and pets.
+Read on to learn more about non toxic carpet.

 Do you know that new carpet smell?
 It turns out that it might not be very good for you or others in your household, especially small children.